underdogg-forks/catchupcms-feb-19/readme.md

 bower install
 ```

-Providing none of the above threw any errors, that should be all the dependancies installed.
+Providing none of the above threw any errors, that should be all the dependencies installed.

 *5.*
 (optional) Next thing to do is configure the environment,